emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a second year undergraduate at the University of Chicago studying computational and applied mathematics, data science, and statistics.
-I am involved with various quantitative finance and political science groups on campus.
+I’m involved with various quantitative finance and political science groups on campus.

-I have professional interests in trading, quantiative research, and data science.
-This upcoming summer I will be working as a Quantiative Research Summer Analyst at J.P.
-Morgan where I will be placed on the Securitized Products Group.
+I have professional interests in trading, quantitative research, and data science.
+This upcoming summer I will be working as a Quantitative Research Summer Analyst at J.P.
+Morgan in the Securitized Products Group.

 Feel free to reach out!

 Professional Experience
 ------
 - Finalyze Capital:
-This past summer I worked for Finalyze Capital where I parameterized and helped implement intraday momentum futures strategies (1.5+ Sharpe) for fully systematic quantitative CTA.
-I ultimately sourced 10+ profitable strategies for proprietary trading algorithm and outlined position entry code to backtest on fund’s algorithm.
+This past summer I worked for Finalyze Capital, which is a fully systematic quantitative CTA, where I parameterized and helped implement intraday momentum futures strategies (1.5+ Sharpe).
+I ultimately sourced 10+ profitable strategies for their proprietary trading algorithm and outlined position entry code to backtest on the fund's algorithm.

 Research Experience
 ------